MomsFriendlyDevCo/chainable/README.md

 ============================
 Make any JavaScript object a chainable, functional interface.

-This library is _interntionally_ tiny and dependency free.
+This library is _intentionally_ tiny and dependency free.
 The entire library, minified is less than 1kb!

 **Make the tiny Mitt event library chainable**